-The individual is taught about the design of the circuit, selection of the right material, and installation process.
+The individual is taught about the design of the circuit, the selection of the right material, and the installation process.
 He is also enlightened about the domestic wiring system, Location, Supply systems, Earthing and Bonding, Labelling, and more.

 Kitchen, garden, bathroom, shower, outbuildings, conservatory, and other locations.

-The electrician can learn how to install and fix Standard circuits, final circuits, fused connection units, lighting circuits, Cooker circuits.
+The electrician can learn how to install and fix Standard circuits, final circuits, fused connection units, lighting circuits, and Cooker circuits.

 These courses lay down all the safety precautions the electrician must follow.
 He has to follow the rules to protect people from fire and electric shocks.